farjami110/AlgebriacInputOutput/README.md

 The initial implementation appears promising, but the effectiveness of duality techniques for modal translations of various I/O logics in theorem provers and Isabelle remains unclear.
 Additionally, automating I/O logic implementation is motivated by the non-monotonicity of permission.

-## Collaboration and Contact

-I am reaching out to see if you, David, or any of your students might be interested in collaborating on this algebraic approach and its implementation.
-I am currently based in Luxembourg, but I am open to visiting Bamberg University for a few days to collaborate further.

 ## Repository Structure